coremetrics/coremetrics-laravel/README.md

 ```

 ## Add Token
-You must add a channel token from the Coremetrics server to the `.env` file under the key `COREMETRICS_CHANNEL_TOKEN`.
+You must add a channel token from the Coremetrics server to the `.env` file under the key `COREMETRICS_TOKEN`.
 This will be a UUID.

+## Server Endpoint
+You must set a server endpoint in the `.env` file under the key `COREMETRICS_URL`.

 ## Daemon:
 If the command isn't running then the agent will be started automatically.
 There is currently no mechanism to turn off